D-K-E/graphical-models/README.md

 I might add numpy and cython later on if the performance becomes an issue (it most likely will ...).
 Very experimental stuff use it at your own risk.

-This library was first intended to be
+This library was first intended to be an introduction to bayesian statistics.

-Bayesian statistics related bits and pieces all with basic libraries like pandas and numpy, maybe some matplotlib here and there to help visualization.

-- `BasicNaiveBayes.py` introduces concepts related to naive bayesian classification.

-- `NaiveBayes.py` abstracts away some of the concepts introduced above.

-Some simple distributions that depend on mean and standard deviation are also implemented in bayesutils:

-- gaussian distribution

-- gumbel distribution

-- laplace distribution

-- logistic distribution
+Now, I decided to make something more flexible and more focused on graphs.

+However some of the bits in the old code might come in handy later on, so I am saving them under legacy for now.
+The old code base uses, numpy and pandas as well.